We currently accept the large number of insurances listed below. If we are out of network with your insurance company, the cash rate will apply.

 Please note: we are not a vision services provider and do not participate in vision services programs or plans (VSP).
 But a patient with a VSP can still be seen at our practice.
-We perform complete eye exams that are billed under the medical portion of a patient's medical insurance.
-If the visit is not covered by the patient's medical insurance, the patient will be expected to pay for the visit and then take the receipt and submit it for personal reimbursement with their VSP, which may pay all or only a portion of the billed amount.
+We perform complete medical eye evaluations that are billed under the medical portion of a patient's medical insurance.
+If the visit is not covered by the patient's medical insurance, the patient will be expected to pay for the visit at the time of the visit.
+Then the patient can take the receipt and submit it for personal reimbursement with their VSP, which may pay all or only a portion of the billed amount.

 A note about refractions, which is the determination of the eye's state of focus, which is considered separate from the medical aspect of the visit.
 We will bill the insurance company, whose policies vary.
 Sometimes, depending on one's insurance, it is covered even under the medical portion of the insurance.
-In other situations, refraction is not covered at all, in which case, it will be billed to the patient, generally at the rate at which the insurance is known to reimburse for other members for whom a refraction is covered.
+In other situations, refraction is not covered at all, in which case, it will be billed at the cash rate of $40.
 (Again, the patient can always submit the receipt for the refraction to their VSP for personal reimbursement).
-The only exception is Medicare of any kind and Caresource, which does not reimburse for refraction at all, and for whom we do expect payment for the full refraction rate ($35 as of 2/18/2025), which is still much less expensive than that charged by many practices and more cost effective than if the patient has to go elsewhere to get a separate optometric exam just to get the refraction for glasses.
+The only exception is Medicare of any kind and some Medicaid programs such as Caresource and Humana Ohio Medicaid which do not reimburse for refraction at all.
+Cash payment for the full refraction rate ($40 as of 1/12/2026) will be expected at the time of visit.
+Of not, this rate is still much less expensive than that charged by many practices and more cost effective and convenient than if the patient has to go elsewhere to get a separate optometric exam just to get the refraction for glasses.

 Insurances we accept: